-At your perineal wellness consultation, you and your physical therapist will discuss birth strategies and perineal preparation with regards to your specific history and birth preferences.
-The consultation is not an appointment to evaluate and treat pelvic floor symptoms such as urinary incontinence or pelvic girdle pain, but you may discuss these symptoms in relationship to birthing positions and perineal preparation.
+At your evaluation, you and your physical therapist will discuss birth strategies and perineal preparation with regards to your specific history and birth preferences.

-For most women, we recommend scheduling a perineal wellness consultation for around the 34th week of pregnancy.
+For most women, we recommend BEGINNING PERINEAL PREPARATION around the 34th week of pregnancy.

-If you have any of these risk factors we recommend a consultation earlier in pregnancy. please contact us for specific guidance.
+If you have any of these risk factors we recommend AN EVALUATION earlier in pregnancy. please contact us for specific guidance.

 Discussion topics may include, but are not limited to: